Movement : Manually Wound Valjoux 7733

 Age : 1971/1980

 Lug to Lug : 46mm

 Box & Papers : None

 Points of Mention

-This watch is sold as "Watch Only" and therefore comes with no original Bulova box or papers.
-The watch comes paired with a 20mm vintage-style grey suede strap.
+This watch is sold as "Watch Only" and therefore comes with no original CWC box or paperwork.
+The watch comes paired with a 20mm NATO.
 The watch is from Circa.
-1971 and is sold in worn condition, overall fair for its age as you can see from the photographs.
-The bezel was seized fixed, we have loosened it to rotate again.
-The watch comes with our 12-Months NON-Waterproof Warranty.
+1974 and is sold in worn condition, but overall excellent condition as you can see.
+The watch comes with our 12-Month NON-Waterproof Warranty.